enketo/blog/_posts/2015-06-15-performance-boost.md

 ### Responsiveness on Mobile

-Another opportunity for improvement that was investigated in great detail was a noticeable lag between clicking a question option and showing that option as selected.
+Another opportunity for improvement that was investigated in great detail was a noticeable lag between clicking a question option and showing that option as selected on a mobile device.
 A similar lag was present between clicking a text or number input field and the appearance of a keyboard.

 The cause of this lag was identified and eliminated.
 As a result the click response became around 4 times faster on the problematic test form used for development.
 It was not possible to include this metric in the performance monitoring application.

 ### External Data Loading

 External data is already supported in Enketo Express, though so far can only be used by Aggregate users that are willing to make manual tweaks to their XForms (i.e. virtually nobody).
-It will be elaborated on in a future post when [this issue](https://github.com/XLSForm/pyxform/issues/30) is fixed and the feature becomes available to a wider audience.
+It will be elaborated on in a future post when [this XLSForm feature](https://github.com/XLSForm/pyxform/issues/30) is implemented and the feature becomes available to a wider audience.

 The performance of loading external data was improved under this project.
 It was not feasible to include this metric in the performance monitoring application.